-Appendix 3 Social and Other Specific Servic Minimum Requirements ✓ = Mandatory Total Contract Value Up to £5K >£5K to £10K >£10K to £35K >£35K to £100K >£100K to £400K >£400K to £1m >£1m Procurement Director to approve, with advice from Head of Procurement ✓ ✓ ✓ Plan Executive Member to approve \checkmark \checkmark Request for Quotation (RFQ) ✓ oral ✓ ✓ ✓ ormat Invitation to Tender (ITT) Optional ✓ ✓ ✓ Specification ✓ oral ✓ outline ✓ outline ✓ ✓ \checkmark √ BFC terms and conditions Preferred Preferred Preferred ✓ erms Special terms - contact Legal Services Optional ✓ \checkmark ✓ Minimum 1 quote ✓ oral ✓ Seek a minimum of 3 quotes √ √ Competition Formal Tender - seek a minimum of 5 tenders ✓ ✓ √ Order under a Framework Agreement Mini competition of all suppliers able to meet the requirement - or otherwise as defined the Framework Agreement Advertising SE Business Portal and Contracts Finder √ √ \checkmark √ European website (TED) Mandatory above Threshold ✓ Director to record reasons on file √ √ √ Contract SO Waiver Chief Executive and Borough Solicitor to approve ✓ √ The Executive to approve \checkmark √ Director √ √ √ √ Report to Director for approval √ Contract Award Report to Director and Executive Member for approval ✓ Report to the Executive for approval ✓ SE Business Portal and Contracts Finder ✓ √ ✓ √ Contract Award Notice European website (TED) Mandatory above Threshold ✓ Purchase Order ✓ oral ✓ ✓ ✓ Form of Contract Contract signed by Director √ \checkmark √ Deed signed under seal by Borough Solicitor Where required to give the contract legal efficacy or if requested, for example to comp with industry practice.
-Or as delegated, o or Governing Body for Schools l . madady pro ve to use Contracts Finder 39,148 as of 1st January 2016.
+Appendix 3 Social and Other Specific Service Ces Minimum Requirements ts ✓ - Mandatory Total Contract Value Up to £5K >ESK to E35K >£35K to £181K >£181K to £400K >£400Kto £1m >£1m Director to approve ✓ ✓ ✓ Strategic Procurement Plan Executive Member to approve ✓ ✓ Executive to approve ✓ F Request for Quotation (RFQ) ✓ oral ✓ ✓ Format Invitation to Tender (ITT) Optional ✓ ✓ ✓ Specification ✓ oral ✓ outline ✓ ✓ ✓ √ BFC terms and conditions Preferred Preferred ✓ Terms Special terms - contact Legal Services Optional ✓ ✓ ✓ Seek a minimum of 3 quotes Preferred.
+1 ✓ Competition Formal Tender - seek a minimum of 5 tenders ✓ ✓ ✓ Order under a Framework Agreement Mini competition of all suppliers able to meet the requirement - or otherwise as defined in the Framework Agreement Advertising SE Business Portal (or equivalent) and Contracts Finder (except schools) Preferred.
+Preferred ✓ ✓ European website (TED) Mandatory above Threshold ✓ Director ✓ 1 ✓ Approval of Where a procurement has been the subject of an approved procurement plan, further approval at contract award stage is only required where cost and scope as stated in the procurement plan are not met or where the procurement plan states that such approval is required.
+Contract Award Report to Director ✓ Report to Director and Exec Member ✓ ✓ SE Business Portal and Contracts Finder Where advertised.
+Where advertised. ✓ ✓ Contract Award Notice European website (TED) ertised on D. Purchase Order ✓ oral ✓ ✓ Form of Contract Contract signed by Director ✓ ✓ ✓ Deed signed under seal by Borough Solicitor Where required to give the contract legal efficacy or if requested, for example to comply with industry practice.
+Waivers and extensions beyond those written into the contract.
+Based on total resulting contract value.
+Director to approve ✓ ✓ ✓ ✓ Specific action to be agreed with Borough Solicitor. ✓ ✓ Or as delegated Threshold is £181 1,302 as of 1st January 2018.